Travel with kids needn’t be a hassle. In fact, it can be one of the best experiences you have as a family.

 A Pool and games room – Kids love both of these options.
 Does the pool have any special features (like a slide or waterfalls)?

-Make Sure it Has a Lift – Carrying strollers, toys, and luggage up several flights of stairs is NO FUN!
+Make Sure the hotel has a Lift – Carrying strollers, toys, and luggage up several flights of stairs is NO FUN!

-What’s the room configuration? – For our family of four two double beds is required or a portacot.
+What’s the room configuration? – For our family of four two double beds is required or a portable cot.
 If you have a baby make sure this is available, and for free.

 Coupons and Discounts – Check out the brochure shelf in the lobby and any tourist literature in your room for ways to shave a few bucks off the price of your family vacation.

 Enrol in a Loyalty Program – Many hotel chains are now offering free loyalty programs with incentives like earning free rooms after multiple stays.
 If you travel often and stay at the same chain, or one of its participating partners, you may save on future family vacations.

 Check the Dining Options – Does the hotel restaurant and room service have a kids’ menu?